Are Your 1 Million Page Views Per Month Revenue Expectations Correct?

 For example, if 250,000 people click through to Amazon, your CTR would be 25% out of 1 million visitors to your website.

 Side note: You could also account for the product review page ratio to get a more accurate CTR to the affiliate site.
-This would be more important if half of your content was purely informational and only a portion of your traffic landed on a product review page.
+This would be more important if half of your content was purely informational and only a portion of your monthly traffic landed on a product review page.

 Now, let’s look at a theoretical example of an affiliate site promoting headphones.